-In particular, the goal is to assess the explanatory potential four leading paradigms in current cognitive science, usually referred to by the labels “embodiment,” “enactment,” “embeddedness” and “extendedness,” have with regard to four central cognitive phenomena that have been of longstanding philosophical interest, viz., perception, agency, emotions and social and linguistic understanding.
+The Research Training Group (RTG) “Situated Cognition” connects philosophy of mind and cognition with empirical research in cognitive science, identifying deficits in traditional conceptions of the human mind and refining and enhancing existing conceptions by drawing on new developments in cognitive science that have not yet made their way into the prevailing philosophical approaches.
+In particular, the goal is to assess the explanatory potential of four leading paradigms in current cognitive science, usually referred to by the labels “embodiment,” “enactment,” “embeddedness” and “extendedness,” especially with regards to the central cognitive phenomena of perception, agency, emotions and social and linguistic understanding.

 Werden kognitive Prozesse allein durch neuronale Aktivität bestimmt oder können auch unser Körper, Werkzeuge, unsere physische Umgebung oder das soziale Umfeld wesentliche Elemente von Kognition sein?
 Dieser Frage widmet sich das im Juni 2017 gestartete interdisziplinäre Graduiertenkolleg „Situierte Kognition“ an der Ruhr-Universität Bochum und der Universität Osnabrück.
 Unter der Leitung von Prof. Dr. Albert Newen (Sprecher, Philosophie, Ruhr-Universität Bochum) und Prof. Dr. Nikola Kompa (Stellv.
 Sprecherin, Philosophie, Universität Osnabrück) sind insgesamt 12 Projektleiterinnen und Projektleiter beider Universitäten aus Philosophie, Psychologie und Neurowissenschaft an dem Graduiertenkolleg beteiligt.
 Für die interdisziplinäre Forschung und die Ausbildung der insgesamt 12 Doktorandinnen und Doktoranden hat das Kolleg 3 Millionen Euro für zunächst viereinhalb Jahre von der Deutschen Forschungsgemeinschaft zur Verfügung gestellt bekommen.